-- A. Conduct a physical vaccine inventory at least monthly, and before ordering vaccines, using the "Vaccine Physical Inventory Form" (IMM-1052) or equivalent electronic or paper form. - B. Never borrow VFC-supplied vaccines to supplement private stock, or vice versa. - C. For vaccines that will expire within 6 months and cannot be used: Notify the VFC Call Center to obtain approval prior to transferring short-dated doses to another active VFC provider location to prevent a negligent vaccine loss. - Note: For providers with expired vaccines who ordered the minimum quantity or ordered seasonal vaccines (e.g., flu and RSV), vaccines will not be considered a negligent loss. - D. Remove spoiled, expired, and wasted vaccines from storage units after identification to prevent inadvertent use. - E. Report in myCAvax all spoiled, expired, or wasted doses of VFC-supplied vaccines prior to submitting a new vaccine order. - F. Confirm with vaccine manufacturers and/or the VFC Program before reporting any VFC-supplied vaccine as spoiled. - G. Monitor vaccine storage units regularly and purchase additional storage units if capacity cannot accommodate the inventory in a manner consistent with VFC Program requirements.
+- A. Conduct a physical vaccine inventory at least monthly, and before ordering vaccines, using the VFA/317 "Vaccine Physical Inventory Form" (IMM-1227) or equivalent electronic or paper form. - B. Never borrow VFA/317-supplied vaccines to supplement private stock, or vice versa. - C. For vaccines that will expire within 6 months and cannot be used: Notify the Provider Call Center to obtain approval prior to transferring short-dated doses to another active VFA/317 provider location to prevent a negligent vaccine loss. - D. Remove spoiled, expired, and wasted vaccines from storage units after identification to prevent inadvertent use. - E. Report all spoiled, expired, or wasted doses of VFA/317-supplied vaccines prior to submitting a new vaccine order. - F. Do not report any VFA/317-supplied vaccines as spoiled without guidance from vaccine manufacturers and/or the VFA/317 Program. - G. Monitor vaccine storage units regularly and purchase additional storage units if capacity cannot accommodate the inventory in a manner consistent with VFA/317 Program requirements.